marcgreen/semantic-joplin/similar-notes/README.md

 - names of new notes created won't be visible in list until next launch
   - both this and showing deleted notes can be resolved by moving part of getAllNoteEmbeddings() into updateSimilarNoteList()
-- when creating new note, main func is called twice, which causes jitter
 - UI webview/panel introduces weird whitespace offset in note editor/renderer
   - have seen this in some other plugins with webview panels too
 - change UI to look identical to default joplin note list